 Rather than look for opportunities in alignment with their processes, they explored opportunities in alignments with their purpose.
-Now Kinko’s is known as FedEx Office strengthening the Kinko’s brand.
+Now Kinko’s is known as FedEx Office, which makes perfect brand sense.

-Secondly, the idea of aligning a brand with anything can be scary and daunting to many organizations.
+However, the idea of aligning a brand with anything can be scary and daunting to many organizations.
 It can be difficult because it takes great-prolonged commitment.
-A clear focus, the ability to look at your organization, marketspace, and customer set dispassionately.
-As well as the desire and capacity for change.
-It is scary because change in and of itself is often scary and organizations are hesitant to change what they believe is working for them, even if performance is not meeting expectations.
+A clear focus, the ability to look at your organization, market space, and customer set dispassionately are the keys to success.
+It is scary because change in and of itself is often frightening.
+Organizations are hesitant to change what they believe is working for them, even if performance is not meeting expectations.